-As I played with microformats before and am familiar with the semantic web idea not all concepts in the book were as useful as others but I would still recommend the book to more experienced web developers.
-Normally I’m not an IT book minded guy, these things tend to get hopelessly out of date before you find the time to read it and especially with microformats, a quite new concept to the web with lots of draft specifications, the book seems a dangerous field when you want to write something that lasts.
+The very first book on microformats and I finally got my copy!
+I played with microformats before and have a bit of familiarity with the semantic web idea so not all concepts in the book were as useful to me but I would still recommend the book to more experienced web developers.
+Normally I’m not an IT book minded person, these things tend to get hopelessly out of date before you find the time to read them.
+Especially with microformats, a newer concept to the web with lots of draft specifications, the book seems a dangerous field when you want to write something that lasts.

-Not only very clear for both technical and non-technical readers but John’s ‘microformats and paving the cowpaths’ comparison is definitely the most beautiful microformats definition I heard.
+A good read for technical and non-technical readers alike, John’s “microformats and paving the cowpaths” comparison is definitely the most beautiful microformats definition I’ve seen.

-I would rate it 4 out of 5 stars.
-I need a complete hReview post for this one, don’t I?
+I would rate it hReview post for this one, don’t I?out of 5 stars.
+I need a complete

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!